Verga1/Xmas-Pairs/README.md

 1. Click for the [GitHub repository].
 2. Near the top of the page, click the green button "Clone or download".
 3. In the Clone with HTTPs section, copy the clone URL for the repository.
-4. In your local IDE open Git Bash.
+4. Open your preferred IDE.
 5. Change the current working directory to the location where you want the cloned directory to be made.
 6. Type git clone, and then paste the URL you copied in Step 3.
 7. Press Enter.
 Your local clone will be created.